-“As early as 1700, Bernardino Ramazzini, the Italian founder of functional medicine, recognised that nun were far more likely to die from breast cancer than any other female occupation,” explains Michael.
+“As early as 1700, Bernardino Ramazzini, the Italian founder of functional medicine, recognised that nuns were far more likely to die from breast cancer than any other female occupation,” explains Michael.

 Obesity and alcohol

-Drinking more than two units of alcohol a day and having a high BMI are associated with a relative risk of about 1.3.
+As Michael explains. drinking more than two units of alcohol a day and having a high BMI have been reported to increase the risk of breast cancer.

-“Recently, Cancer Research UK got into trouble following its scare tactics with a poster campaign,” says Michael.
+“Recently, Cancer Research UK got into trouble following its scare tactics with a poster campaign,” he says.
 “It suggested that obesity and alcohol can increase your risk of breast cancer by 30%.

 “While this is true, it’s misleading as it only translates into 30% of a 2.5% risk (i.e. a 0.8% increase over a 10-year period).”